luapower/luapower-all/tr.md

   * `len` - text run length in codepoints.
   * `font`, `font_size` - resolved font object and font size.

-NOTE: One text run is always created for each source table, even when there's no text, in order to anchor the attributes to a segment and to create a cursor.
+NOTE: A text run is created for each source node, even when the node has no text, in order to preserve the text attributes at that text position.
+Invalid text runs are discarded though, so flattening _can_ result in an empty array.

 NOTE: When flattening, each text node is set up to inherit its parent node (this might change in a future version since it's not ok to modify user